 Best Restaurants in Stamford CT

-EAT: Teff.
 This Ethiopian grain has been called a “superfood,” “the new quinoa” and so many other superlatives, you’ll feel healthy just dining on the spongy teff-based bread (injera) alone.
-But this bread is merely the delivery device for the excellent stews and warm salads the emerge from the kitchen.
-Vegans will adore all the vegetarian offerings, which make great use of beans, greens and other veggies ($17 includes four small portions and two injera).
-Meat lovers won’t feel left out either, with tasty chicken, beef and lamb on offer ($23 for spiced lamb cubes and two vegan dishes).
-For now Teff is awaiting its liquor license so bring your own bottles of wine, and they’ll supply the stemware (no corkage fee!).
+But this bread is merely the delivery device for excellent stews and warm salads – hallmarks of Ethiopian food.
+While meat lovers won’t feel left out, vegans will adore all the vegetarian offerings, which make great use of beans, greens and other veggies.

-EAT: Brasitas.
-This tiny Latin Fusion restaurant used to be that hidden aesthetically pleasing hole in the wall that no-one outside of Stamford knew about but where we all took our out-of-town friends.
-On busy Route 1 near car parts stores, you could park on a side street and just walk in for one of the best meals in Fairfield County.
-Those days are gone, and though the food remains incredible, you’ve got to call days in advance for a reservation and hand your car keys over to a valet when you arrive.
-I still take my out of town friends there, and meet other in-town Brasitas loving friends just so I can get my Carne Asada fix: pan roasted Black Angus hanger steak with smoky chili emulsion ($25).
+This tiny Latin Fusion restaurant used to be that hidden, aesthetically pleasing hole in the wall that no-one outside of Stamford knew about but where we all took our out-of-town friends.
+On busy Route 1 near car parts stores, you could park on a side street and just walk in.